Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 The beach restaurant specializes in local dishes.
 Music is in the air during the high season.

 Amour à La Plage is located on Forum Beach with its excellent water quality.
-Loungers can be reserved from the morning onwards.
-Reserve your sun bed here.
+Loungers can be reserved from the morning onwards for €30 each; only full-day rentals are available.
+Reserve your beach chair here.

 4. Le Voilier Beach